rogercreagh/joomla-xbBooks/xbBooksChangelog.md

  - major reworking of elements common to all xbCulture components
  - common stylesheet now installed as part of xbPeople component
  - common language strings file now installed as part of xbPeople component
- - xbBookss will no longer work without xbPeople being installed - use the package install file, or install xbPeople before installing xbFilms
+ - xbBooks will no longer work without xbPeople being installed - use the package install file, or install xbPeople before installing xbFilms